 Associate Professor of Spanish Linguistics

-To understand how and why Spanish works the way it does, John Ryan, Ph.D., studies many forms of the language, such as how it is used by children as they learn it, how it used by adults learning it as a second language and its evolution throughout different periods of history.
-He also studies the structures of other languages that are most closely related to Spanish, like Italian, Neapolitan, Portuguese and Catalan.
+To understand how and why Spanish works the way it does, John Ryan, Ph.D., studies many forms of the language, such as how it is used by children as they learn it, how adults learn it as a second language and its evolution throughout different periods of history.
+He also studies the structures of other languages that are closely related to Spanish like Italian, Neapolitan, Portuguese and Catalan.
 In addition to teaching courses as a Hispanic Studies faculty member, Ryan has been separately endorsed as a member of the UNC graduate faculty, as well as that of the School of Teacher Education.

 Choose a Spanish program option that best meets your professional goals and personal interests.
 You can also add endorsements in teaching Spanish, English as a Second Language and Bilingual Bicultural Education.

 Gain a broad understanding of the Spanish language, culture and history.
 As a liberal arts major you’ll gain the skills to listen, speak, read and write in Spanish as well as a deeper understanding of the civilization and culture of the Spanish-speaking world.

 K-12 Teaching Emphasis